George Benson Licks

 George Benson began his musical career playing with guitarist Jack McDuff.
 However, he soon broke away and began his solo career.
 His talent was noticed by the major record companies, and before he knew it, he was know by the entire world.
 Benson has many good recordings where you can hear some of his burning lines.
 Recommended listening: "Bad Benson".
-Learning George Benson licks can be a challenge due to the speed and articulation required, but practicing slowly at first is what will win the race.
+I hope you enjoy these George Benson licks!

 - In measure 1, there is an E minor arpeggio and a B minor arpeggio.